 - The computer takes at least 3 of your 5 main cities: Minas Tirith, Edoras, Hornburg, Lórien, Thranduil's Palace

-You might recognize killing Sauron as the more difficult victory condition; in fact, it's pretty much just plain impossible without using an exploit.
+You might recognize killing Sauron as the more difficult item; in fact, it's pretty much just plain impossible without using an exploit.
 However, it is a valid victory condition.

 I think that the second defeat condition is for if Sauron ever occupies three of those cities, not that he has to continue to hold them.
-So I don't think you could follow around behind him and reoccupy cities to avoid losing the game.
+So I don't think you could follow around behind him and reoccupy cities to stay in the game.

-Much more spectacularly, it also lets you move units you're never supposed to control, mainly the Ents and Huorns, which makes this a very powerful exploit indeed.
+Much more spectacularly, you can also move units you're never supposed to control, mainly the Ents and Huorns, which makes this a very powerful exploit indeed.
 Harlequin says he likes to have the Ents attack Minas Morgul, something he describes as "the front door approach", but personally I've found better uses for them.
 Like anyone else they're not too good at assaulting fortresses held by overwhelming numbers; however they're well-nigh invincible behind fortifications.
 Send the huorns to Minas Tirith and they'll hold off wave after wave of enemy attacks, though they will succumb eventually.
-Ents and huorns together at Minas Tirith might just defeat everything Sauron throws at it.
+Ents and huorns together at Minas Tirith might just defeat everything Sauron can throw at it.
 Using the treefolk this way should buy you plenty of time to get the Fellowship to Mount Doom.

-As you might expect, you the exploit doesn't work on the forces of evil.
+As you might expect, the exploit doesn't work on the Forces of Evil.

 A unit can't have more than one of any type of item in the game.
-So, for instance, Aragorn is carrying an Ancient Sword, so if the Fellowship goes to Ost-in-Edhil and he picks up the Ancient Sword there, it'll simply disappear.
+So, for instance, Aragorn is carrying an Ancient Sword, so if the Fellowship goes to Ost-in-Edhil (east of "OSTANEHIL" on the PDF map, which actually shows the location of Tharbad) and he picks up the Ancient Sword there, it'll simply disappear.
 Instead, have another party member (maybe Boromir) pick up the sword.
 Likewise if you have, say, Éomer gathering useful items for you, if he picks up a Black Flask and then picks up another one, the second will be lost.

 People have also reported buggy behavior with military units; I haven't verified these myself, but I should mention them.
 When you have an army composed of multiple types/groups (like if you've gathered whatever troops you can at Minas Tirith), supposedly your units will take more casualties per number of opponents.
 Also, when you see that two military units have met up and one asks the other to join, supposedly if you say yes, you lose men when the forces combine.
 (Yet you'll lose more in combat by having separate units!
 So what're you supposed to do anyway?
 I haven't puzzled this one out yet.
 I generally let them join so I'll have fewer but larger units.)